Free Influencer Marketing Series

 Drive sales?
 Reach a new audience?
 Get people talking about your brand?
 Whatever you want to achieve with your influencer campaigns, you’ll need to have a clear goal in mind.
 But it’s a minefield out there—fake followers, engagement pods, and “like-for-like” initiatives can muddy the waters when it comes to measuring and tracking your true campaign results.

 An influencer marketing KPI (key performance indicator) is a quantifiable metric that helps you track the success of a specific influencer marketing campaign goal.
-It helps you make business decisions based on campaign and influencer data so you can invest your marketing budget wisely in future campaigns.
+It helps you make business decisions to improve results.

-With consumers craving authenticity, influencers have become conscious of the type of partnerships they take up.
-At the same time, brands and agencies need to track the results of each partnership to see whether it’s fruitful or not.
-For both sides to win, there needs to be clear expectations (a goal) and proof that a partnership is effective (results).
+With consumers craving authenticity, influencers have become conscious of the type of partnerships they accept.
+At the same time, brands and agencies need to track the results of each partnership to see which are fruitful or not.
+For both sides to win, you need clear expectations (a goal) and proof that a partnership is effective (results).

-The bottom line: there are a lot of moving parts to keep track of in any influencer marketing campaign.
-KPIs will help you understand what strategies work and what don’t.
+The bottom line: There are a lot of moving parts in any influencer marketing campaign.
+KPIs will keep you focused and help you understand what works and what doesn’t.
 Based on your results, you can double down on winning strategies, find better influencers, and identify loyal fans for your brand.

 Based on the most common campaign objectives, here are some KPIs to track your influencer marketing success.